tommyclark/first-to-100-frontend/README.md

 This is the React front end for the 'First to 100' game.
 The `master` branch is continuously deployed to [Surge](https://first-to-100.surge.sh) by Travis CI.

+The back end of the game is [this Spring Boot application](https://github.com/tommyclark/first-to-100), which is continuously deployed to Heroku.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts